-In the ideal pure cycle, the long-term expansion proceeds from a static phase through a proportionate-expansion phase , then through a surplus-expansion phase, then through a basic-expansion phase, and finally into a higher static phase.
+In the ideal pure cycle, the long-term expansion proceeds from a static phase through a proportionate-expansion phase , then through a surplus-expansion phase, then through a basic-expansion phase, and finally into a higher static phase of greater abundance.

 In equity (the basic expansion) should be directed to raising the standard of living of the whole society.
 It (often) does not.
 And the reason why it does not is not the reason on which simple-minded moralists insist.
 They blame greed.
 But the prime cause is ignorance.
 The dynamics of surplus and basic production, surplus and basic expansion, surplus and basic incomes are not understood, not formulated, not taught…..When intelligence is a blank, the first law of nature takes over: self-preservation.
 It is not primarily greed but frantic efforts at self-preservation that turn the recession into a depression, and the depression into a crash.
 [CWL 15, 82]